Qualify to sit for the ASCP MB Exam in 24 Months

 Meet the Program Director

-Dr. Marcia Firmani has more than 10 years of experience in teaching and research.
-In addition to her program director duties, Dr. Firmani teaches several courses within the MLS program.
+Dr. Marcia Firmani has more than 20 years of experience in teaching and research.
+In addition to her administrative duties, Dr. Firmani both directs and teaches several courses within the BLS department, including Clinical Bacteriology, Molecular Diagnostic Sciences, Molecular Epidemiology, and Plagues, Pandemics & Epidemics.
+She also mentors undergraduate and graduate research projects and has published peer-reviewed articles with students

 Prior to her arrival at The George Washington University, Dr. Firmani was a principal investigator at the National Biodefense Analysis and Countermeasures Center (NBACC), where she conducted and managed several research projects involving biothreat agent characterization.
 Dr. Firmani also held two previous faculty appointments.